anikonchuk/my-comics-box/README.md

-# My Comics Box
+# MyComicsBox

-Welcome to My Comics Box, a website where you can catalog your comic books.
+Welcome to MyComicsBox, a website where you can catalog your comic books.
 This website was built in Sinatra using the corneal gem.

 ## Installation